Semi-discrete unbalanced optimal transport and quantization: Semi-discrete unbalanced transport

-The semi-discrete unbalanced problem \eqref{eq:UnbalancedTessellationDual} is more complicated due to the influence of the marginal fidelity $\Fint$ and since we are often interested in non-standard cost functions such as $\cWFR$.
+The semi-discrete unbalanced problem \eqref{eq:UnbalancedTessellationDual} is more complicated due to the influence of the marginal fidelity $\Fint$ and since we are often interested in non-standard cost functions such as $\cHK$.
 Generalizing the above methods for balanced transport to the unbalanced case is therefore beyond the scope of this article. \end{remark}

 \begin{remark}[Discretization] Problem \eqref{eq:UnbalancedTessellationDual} is already finite-dimensional.
 We must however evaluate the integrals over $\C_i(w)$.
 For classical optimal transport and special cost functions $c$, these integrals can be evaluated essentially in closed form (see \cref{exp:BalancedTransportGradient}).
 For simplicity, in this section we approximate $(\Omega,\mu)$ with Dirac masses on a fine Cartesian grid.
 The cells $\{\C_i(w)\}_{i=1}^M$ are approximated using brute force by computing $c(x,x_i)-w_i$ for each point $x$ in the Cartesian grid for each $i \in \{1,\ldots,M\}$.
 Points $x$ on the common boundaries of several cells $\{\C_i(w)\}_{i=1}^M$ are arbitrarily assigned to one of those cells.
-(Note that for the special cost $c(x,y)=|x-y|^2$, the Laguerre diagram $\{\C_i(w)\}_{i=1}^M$ can be computed exactly, up to machine precision, and much more efficiently using, e.g., the lifting method \cite[Sec.~6.2.2]{AurenhammerKleinLee}, which has complexity $\mathcal{O}(M \log M)$ in $\R^2$ and $\mathcal{O}(M^2)$ in $\R^3$.)
+(An efficient GPU-implementation of this brute force method can be found in \cite{BFRSB24}.)
+Note that for the special cost $c(x,y)=|x-y|^2$, the Laguerre diagram $\{\C_i(w)\}_{i=1}^M$ can be computed exactly, up to machine precision, and much more efficiently using, e.g., the lifting method \cite[Sec.~6.2.2]{AurenhammerKleinLee}, which has complexity $\mathcal{O}(M \log M)$ in $\R^2$ and $\mathcal{O}(M^2)$ in $\R^3$.
 Our discretization yields an approximation of $\G(w)$ from \eqref{eq:UnbalancedTessellationDualObjective} and of $\nabla \G(w)$ from \eqref{eq:UnbalancedTessellationGradient}, as required for the quasi-Newton method.
 In the numerical examples below we use $\Omega=[0,L]^2$ for some $L>0$ and approximate it by a regular Cartesian grid with $1000$ points along each dimension. \end{remark}

 \begin{remark}[Primal-dual gap] The sub-optimality of any vector $w \in \R^M$ for \eqref{eq:UnbalancedTessellationDual} can be bounded by the primal-dual gap between \eqref{eq:UnbalancedTessellationDualObjective} and the objective of \eqref{eq:UnbalancedTessellationPrimal}.
 We avoid the remaining optimization over $\rho$ in \eqref{eq:UnbalancedTessellationPrimal} by generating a feasible candidate via \eqref{eq:UnbalancedOptimalityConditionsDensity}. \Cref{cor:UnbalancedOptimalityConditionsII,cor:UnbalancedTessellationPrimal} guarantee that the primal-dual gap vanishes for optimal $w$. \end{remark}